Swarms quickstart

 Once you have created your Nexus, it is now time to configure the servers inside it.
 If not already visible, open the node list by clicking over the Nexus.

-We suggest grouping the servers by topology and configuring them in bulk.
-If not possible you can configure each of them one by one using the same flow or one node at a time.
-In the current implementation, every Node is mapped over a disk.
+It is recommended that you group the servers by topology and configure them in bulk.
+If not possible, you can configure each one individually using the same flow.
+In the current implementation, every Node represents a server, and each agent represents a disk.

 If the servers are not sharing the same disk number, configure them at different times.

-If the automatic generation does not match the reality, you can move forward and manually edit the exact value in the files generated by the procedure.
+If the automatic generation does not match the reality, you can move forward and manually edit the values in agent panel.

-- The first port.
-In this case, all the other ports will be sequentially generated from the first one
+- The first value.
+In this case, all the other values will be sequentially generated from the first one

 Once all the steps have been completed, the recap automatically downloads and shows a preview of the generated tar file containing all the Ansible recipes.
-Please remember to download it before you leave the page.
+You can regenerate it for the selected resources at any time by clicking the Deploy button in the resource list.

 Create your first Redundancy Class